-Articles on Tax Liens, Tax Levies, Wage Garnishment, IRS Offer in Compromise and Filing Tax Returns
+Articles on Taxes, Tax Liens, Tax Levies, AMT

 Credit Info Center not only provides information on how to fix your credit and get out of debt, but we also offer information on taxes.
-Tax codes change all the time but there are some things that remain the same, such as, tax levies, how to avoid an IRS audit and how to negotiate back taxes with the IRS.
+Tax codes change all the time but there are some things that remain the same — tax levies, how to avoid an IRS audit, and how to negotiate back taxes with the IRS.
 All of these topics, and more, are covered in the articles below.
-Check back frequently as we are always adding new information and updating old and out of date material.

-- What is an IRS Offer in Compromise? — If you are looking for a way to settle your tax debt with the IRS, and Offer in Compromise might be the best bet for your situation.
+What is an IRS Offer in Compromise? — If you are looking for a way to settle your tax debt with the IRS, and Offer in Compromise might be the best solution for your situation.
 Learn what an OIC is and if it will work for you.

-- Tips to Avoid an IRS Audit — With only 1 percent of all tax files flagged for audit, you want to do all you can to avoid having to go through this painful and time consuming process.
+Tips to Avoid an IRS Audit — With only one percent of all tax files flagged for audit, you want to do all you can to avoid having to go through this painful and time consuming process.

-- What is Taxable and Non-Taxable Income? — You think you know what is taxable income and what is not — you would be surprised.
+What is Taxable and Non-Taxable Income? — You think you know what is taxable income and what is not — you might be surprised.

 Can Unpaid Taxes Affect Your Credit? — The mere fact you owe the IRS money isn't automatically reported to the credit reporting agencies, a tax lien is.
 If you owe the IRS money, learn if it will it show up on your credit report, and if it does, how to get rid of it.